Portland vice scandal: Edward McAllister

+The brick building shown here is the public restroom in Lownsdale Square.
+During this time period, gay men called it the "T" room and used it for anonymous sex and cruising.

 In McAllister's trial, Judge John P. Kavanaugh permitted testimony of acts of sodomy allegedly committed by McAllister with people other than Kadel, "for the purpose of showing mental disposition and casting light on the probability of the committal of the act actually charged."
-Men testified he was known as "Mother McAllister" at Lownsdale Square, a gay cruising site.
+Men testified that he was known as "Mother McAllister" at Lownsdale Square, a gay cruising site.
 The defense argued that these testimonies infringed upon McAllister's constitutional rights.
 In charging the jury, Kavanaugh gave the following instruction:

 The court thinks that a man with normal sexual instincts is incapable of committing the crime, and that it is only a person of abnormal sexual sense that is capable of committing it.
 So if you were satisfied that one was possessed of this unnatural or abnormal sexual sense, you might infer that he had a motive, a reason or a force, impelling him to do such an act.

 The defense would later argue on appeal, successfully, that Kavanaugh made a prejudicial error in giving his personal opinion to the jury rather than stating only matters of law.